Introduction to Symmetric Algorithms

 Conclusion- Symmetric Algorithms

 Symmetric algorithms are much faster and efficient when compared to asymmetric algorithms.
 This is all the more reason they are used in bulk encryption.
-But its drawback is that the key management is very exhaustive, hence maintenance at a large scale is a tedious task, where we need to have high-grade security, to achieve this we must have maintained the lifecycle of the key generated using the separate system.
+But its drawback is that the key management is very exhaustive; hence maintenance at a large scale is a tedious task, where we need to have high-grade security, to achieve this, we must have maintained the lifecycle of the key generated using a separate system.
 Hence we must always use proper encryption to avoid any attacks on our data.

 This is a guide to Symmetric Algorithms.
 Here we discuss the Introduction and Types of Symmetric Algorithms along with DES & Triple DES.
 You can also go through our other suggested articles to learn more–